Table of Contents

 - Internet Explorer

 We don't officially support Opera but Thinglink would works just fine with it as well.
-For Internet Explorer 7 we have partial support.
+We don't support Internet Explorer 6 and Internet Explorer 7, for Internet Explorer 8 we have partial support.
 If you bump into any bugs using Thinglink please let us know about them at our support forum or by e-mailing us at firstname.lastname@example.org.

 Does Thinglink work with lightboxes#